hphilpotts/veg-app-frontend/README.md

 I'm now going to start mapping out the remaining key components:
 - "Week" CRUD operations will be accessed via a `WeekDisplay` component.
 Child Components: `CurrentWeek`, `WeekIndex` added.
 - I'm going to attempt to GET current week upon login, if no current week is found then one will be created.
 Initial attempts have resulted in overcomplicated auth functionality - in particular, `getLoggedInUser` within `useState` no longer triggers a 'logged in' state upon manual refresh.
-I'm now going to refactor this.
+- Auth functionality now refactored significantly: functions renamed as well as restructured, 'User' related state changed from username string to an object, 'get', 'set' and 'check' functions abstracted out into `updateStateFromToken`, `try...catch` statements used in cases where `if...else` previously used for error handling.

 ## Issues to resolve:
 - MUI themes currently being directly overridden using CSS - needs updating to use MUI Theming instead.